In the guide

 - have adequate insulation for foreseeable conditions

-- have the right technical information available, demonstrating compliance with CE marking requirements and a 'declaration of conformity'
+- have the right technical information available, demonstrating compliance with UK marking requirements and a 'declaration of conformity'

 Satisfying the principal safety objectives